Eccentricity signatures in LIGO-Virgo-KAGRA's BNS and NSBH binaries: Introduction

-Although dynamical formation channels predict large eccentricities for high-mass binaries and have been extensively studied in the literature~\citep{2019MNRAS.490.5210R,Wu_2020,2020arXiv200905461G,2021MNRAS.506.1665G,Romero_Shaw_2021,2023PhRvD.107f4024B,2024ApJ...972...65I}, there has been growing interest in exploring eccentricity in low-mass systems as well due to the recent support for eccentricity in GW200105 \citep{Fei_2024,2025arXiv250315393M,planas2025eccentricinspiralmergerringdownanalysisneutron}.
-However, inferring properties from these systems is challenging due several computational challenges.
-First, including eccentricity into the search space significantly increases dimensionality and parameter ranges, making matched filtering searches much more computationally expensive~\citep{PhysRevD.110.044013}.
+Although dynamical formation channels predict large eccentricities for high-mass binaries,theoretical studies generally find that the overall fraction of binaries with measurable eccentricity is small, typically a few percent, and even lower for low-mass systems~\cite{Samsing:2017xmd,Zevin:2018kzq,Tagawa:2020jnc}.
+This makes the observation of an eccentric low-mass binary even more unlikely ~\citep{2019MNRAS.490.5210R,Wu_2020,2020arXiv200905461G,2021MNRAS.506.1665G,Romero_Shaw_2021,2023PhRvD.107f4024B,2024ApJ...972...65I}.
+Nevertheless, there has been growing interest in exploring eccentricity in low-mass systems as well, due to the recent support for eccentricity in GW200105 \citep{Fei_2024,2025arXiv250315393M,planas2025eccentricinspiralmergerringdownanalysisneutron}.
+However, inferring properties from these systems is challenging due to several computational challenges.
+First, including eccentricity into the search space significantly increases dimensionality and parameter ranges, making matched filtering searches much more computationally expensive~\citep{PhysRevD.110.044013,Phukon:2024amh,dhurkunde_nitz_2025}.
 Second, eccentricity is most pronounced during the early inspiral stages, where the LIGO and Virgo detector's poor low-frequency sensitivity ($<10 \, \rm Hz$) limits their detectability.
 Third, searching for these features at lower frequencies extends the signal duration, further increasing the computational cost of Bayesian inference.
 Finally, the challenge is compounded by the lack of accurate waveform models, making such searches or Bayesian inferences even more difficult.